shehroz65/MultiThreading-vs-MultiProcessing-Python/README.md

 **Why Multi Threading**:
 For concurrent tasks where the executor can afford to wait like I/O operations, network requests, file reads/writes etc, muli threading can be useful.
 It has less communication overhead, uses less resources and is less intensive.

+**executor.map** function automatically creates chunks of the list passed in an 2nd argument.
+It then automatically assigns those chunks to each process and thread it is using.